esp-rs/book/src/getting-started/tooling/probe-rs.md

 - [Real Time Transfer (RTT)][rtt]
   - Similar to [`app_trace` component of IDF][app-trace-idf].

 Espressif products containing the `USB-JTAG-SERIAL` peripheral can use `probe-rs` without any external hardware.
+For products that do not have this peripheral, an external programmer such as the [ESP-Prog][esp-prog] is required.

 > ⚠️ **Note**: `USB-JTAG-SERIAL` peripheral is available in ESP32-C6, ESP32-H2, ESP32-S3 and ESP32-C3(revision 0.3 or later)